Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--web.md

 [ ] security https://xsleaks.dev/
 [ ] TODO shearing layers https://en.wikipedia.org/wiki/Shearing_layers
+AJAX (Asynchronous JavaScript And XML) = LEGACY interactive web apps now fetch + json AMP (Accelerated Mobile Pages)
+APIs web
+appli web
-AJAX (Asynchronous JavaScript And XML) = LEGACY interactive web apps now fetch + json APIs web appli web architecture -- Islands architecture -- JAMStack = [JavaScript, APIs, Markup] as much HTML as possible is pre-built and stored in a content delivery network (CDN).
+architecture -- Islands
+architecture -- JAMStack = [JavaScript, APIs, Markup] as much HTML as possible is pre-built and stored in a content delivery network (CDN).
 Instead of running a monolithic backend application on the server side to generate dynamic content, dynamic components of the application are based on APIs.
-Ideally, this results in a much faster user experience and a much simpler developer experience. https://www.cloudflare.com/learning/performance/what-is-jamstack/  https://jamstack.org/what-is-jamstack/ architecture -- LAMP (outdated) Linux, Apache, MySQL, PHP/Python/Perl architecture -- SSR, ISR, CSR, PPR (see 'rendering') architecture -- MEAN (MongoDB, Express.js, Angular, Node.js) ARIA (Accessible Rich Internet Applications)
+Ideally, this results in a much faster user experience and a much simpler developer experience. https://www.cloudflare.com/learning/performance/what-is-jamstack/  https://jamstack.org/what-is-jamstack/ architecture -- LAMP (outdated) Linux, Apache, MySQL, PHP/Python/Perl architecture -- MEAN (MongoDB, Express.js, Angular, Node.js) architecture -- SSR, ISR, CSR, PPR (see 'rendering') ARIA (Accessible Rich Internet Applications)
-CDN
-AMP (Accelerated Mobile Pages)
+Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ CDN
 Chrome = the graphical framework and elements surrounding the content. means different things depending on the context: In the context of a web browser it is the navigation, toolbar etc. In the context of a website it is navigation, ad-space and other fixed aspects of the design https://stackoverflow.com/a/5072092/587407 client/server -- multi-tier architecture -- 01 presentation client/server -- multi-tier architecture -- 02 application